 All of our trees are hand sheared by the owner.
 They are sheared with hand shears to give the tree the natural and open look to allow for decorations.
 This takes longer and produces a higher quality tree.
-None of trees are sheared with a knife which will give it a pencil sharpener look as we do not feel that is the way nature wanted it.

 Blue Spruce - 100 from 5 to 8 ft.
 A favorite of cat owners.
 The sharp needles are 1 to 1 ½ in. in length (preventing visitors).
 They are bluish-gray in color.
 This Christmas Tree has good symmetrical form and an attractive blue foliage.
 It also has good needle retention and holds heavy ornaments well.